kazu-pl/novel-server/README.md

 ---

+# How to store images and other files in MongoDB:

+Here is a [link](https://stackoverflow.com/questions/59717140/how-to-replace-gridstore-to-gridfsbucket) that shows how to fix `gfs` problems.
+Just search for answer starting with: `I ended up having the same issue, you have most likely determined that readstream`

 # yarn build does nothing (should build files)

 If you run `yarn build` command which is ` "build": "rm -rf build && tsc"` and it does nothing (should create `build` folder with transpiled files) then you probably have UNCOMMENTED field `"noEmit": true` in your `tsconfig.json` file.